EpicGamesExt/PixelStreamingInfrastructure/README.md

 // Create a WebRTC SdpSendEndpoint to receive media from the remote endpoint. const sdpSendEndpoint = await sdpBridge.createSdpSendEndpoint({
-  // A mediasoup Router instance.
-  router: router,
-  // Can be 'webrtc' or 'plain'.
-  type: 'webrtc',
-  // Options for the WebRtcTransport or PlainTransport.
+  // A mediasoup WebRtcTransport or PlainTransport.
-  transportOptions: {
-    listenIps: [ { ip: '10.10.0.123', announcedIp: '1.2.3.4' } ],
-    enableTcp: false,
-  }
+  transport: transport
 });

-// Can access the created mediasoup WebRtcTransport. console.log('created transport:', sdpSendEndpoint.transport);
-// => "created transport: <WebRtcTransport>"

 // Listen for 'transportclose' event (triggered by WebRtcTransport or Router
 // closure).